-- You may see an onscreen prompt saying that "There is no SIM card installed in the iPhone you are attempting to activate", which indicates that the phone is locked to a particular carrier.
+- You may see an onscreen prompt saying "There is no SIM card installed in the iPhone you are attempting to activate", which indicates that the phone is locked to a particular carrier.
 In which case, you need to find a suitable SIM to borrow so you can activate the iPhone.
 You will only need to use the SIM during activation.
-(And if you are using a SIM you won't need to activate via iTunes.)
+(And if you're using a SIM you won't need to activate via iTunes.)
 See the above method to activate your iPhone.

 - Assuming the phone isn't locked to a carrier you will see an onscreen prompt in iTunes explaining what you need to do and the details you need to fill in to activate your iPhone.

 - Once activated, you'll be able to use your iPhone on a Wi-Fi network, just as if it was an iPad or an iPod touch.

 Activate your iPhone using the emergency call feature

 You may have seen reports suggesting that you can activate an iPhone without a SIM card by calling the emergency services.

 Not only do we want to dissuade you from calling the emergency services unnecessarily, we would also warn you that when we tried this method out it didn't work at all.
 We believe that the software flaw this method exploited has been patched.

 If all else fails you can always attempt to jailbreak your iPhone.
 This does void your warranty, but if you've got an old iPhone that's carrier-locked, it might be the best way to get it working again.